My Father runs a small business called Frequency Central which designs, builds and sells synthesiser modules. The Chronograf is one such module.

 An additional feature that would be really nice to have would be a Low Frequency Oscillator (LFO) synced to the clock rate.
 Eg: You would be able to output a wave (for example, Sine), that would go through 360° for each clock.
 The use of this in partnership with the Polygraf is that it would change the sequence being played.
 A ‘Multiplier Control’ would be built in, which would ‘multiply’ the number of clocks needed to go through 360°.

 When proposed to me, I almost dismissed the idea.
 My brief experience with timers hadn’t been a good one - I was intimidated by them - and this module would be completely based around timers.
 I resolved to complete the Polygraf and think about it.

-I finished the Polygraf on 2015/12/29, and I felt like I could achieve anything!
+When I finished the code for the Polygraf on 2015/12/29, I felt like I could achieve anything!
 I decided to go ahead with the Chronograf.

 I was to go back to Southampton in very early January, meaning that any attempt to work on the Chronograf would have to complete it within a very short time frame.